ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 Browsers are sandboxed runtime environments that place critical constraints for using IPFS:

 - Limits on the type (WebSockets, WebRTC, WebTransport) and number of connections a browser tab can open.
 This can hinder content routing DHT traversals and content retrieval connections.
-- If a website is in a secure context when served over HTTPS, like most websites today, you are constrained to only opening connections to origins with a CA-signed TLS certificate, something that peers in the IPFS network rarely have.
-As you’ll see, there are two exceptions to this, that we’ll look into in the section.
+- If a website is in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) when served over HTTPS, like most websites today, you are constrained to only opening connections to origins with a CA-signed TLS certificate, something that peers in the IPFS network rarely have.
+As you’ll see, there are two exceptions to this, namely WebTransport and WebRTC, that we’ll look into in the next section.
-- Limits on the resources an inactive browser tab consumes, i.e., when you keep a tab open but inactive by moving to a different tab.
+- Limits on the resources an inactive browser tab consumes, i.e., when you keep a tab open but it becomes inactive by moving to a different tab.

 ### Approaches to IPFS in the browser